-This ESG report of the Group for the year ended 31 December 2020 covers environmental and social subject areas in accordance with the requirements of Environmental, Social and Governance Reporting Guide stated in Appendix 20 of the GEM Listing Rules.
+This ESG report of the Group for the year ended 31 December 2021 covers environmental and social subject areas in accordance with the requirements of Environmental, Social and Governance Reporting Guide stated in Appendix 20 of the GEM Listing Rules (the "ESG Reporting Guide").
 Corporate governance is addressed separately in the Corporate Governance Report.